 Projects that take place in the summer

 Semester Research Funding applications are accepted in the fall semester for research during the academic year.
-Applications are no longer being accepted for academic year 2022-23.
-The application deadlines were October 17, 2022 at noon and December 9, 2022 at noon.
-Students could apply by either deadline; however, those who applied during the first application period and were accepted had more time during the academic year to use their funding.
+The application will open August 30th at the start of the academic year.
+The application deadlines will be October 16, 2023 at noon and December 8, 2023 at noon.
+Students can apply by either deadline; however, those who apply during the first application period and are accepted will have more time during the academic year to use their funding.
 After each application deadline has passed, a committee will review all applications and decisions will be sent to students as quickly as possible.

 Application Components and How to Apply

 Students can apply by following the steps below when the application opens at the beginning of the academic year.